 Take it slow with these areas and be willing to branch out when required.
 But if you only follow the suggestions in this guide you’ll still have an incredible website that looks great and functions properly across the board.

-And if you’re looking for more info about web usability you might like these related posts.
+And if you’re looking for more info about responsive design you might like our article How to Turn Any Site Into a Responsive Site.